serokell/blog-posts/untyped-lambda-calculus/article.md

 The _head_ contains the $\lambda$ symbol and the parameter name.
 The _body_ is an arbitrary expression.
 For example, $\lambda x. x$ is an abstraction.

 As usual in abstract mathematics, we can assign a name to an expression.
-Here we'll be using the equals sign ($=$) for that, for example, $id = \lambda x. x.$
+Here we'll be using the equals sign ($=$) for that.
+For example: $id = \lambda x. x.$

 _Application_ is the operation of substituting a specific value for the parameter in the abstraction.
 It is the only operation defined in the pure untyped lambda calculus.
 In the standard notation, the application is denoted simply by whitespace.
 For example, $f\; x$ is the application of $f$ to $x$.
-Since all abstractions are univariate by definition, there isn't a special syntax for multivariate application.
+Since all abstractions are univariate by definition, there's no special syntax for multivariate application.

 You might notice that using whitespace can lead to ambiguity.
 We'll use parentheses where necessary to avoid it.